-In addition to the medical negligence payouts for the suffering and the pain you suffered due to hospital negligence, you could also receive special damages payouts for the following:
+In addition to the medical negligence payouts for the suffering and the pain you suffered due to hospital negligence, you could also receive special damages payouts when suing a hospital for the following:

 Care Costs – if you needed someone to care for you because you were unable to dress/feed yourself, care costs incurred may be covered as special damages

 Earning Losses – if you needed time off work to recover and not been paid your usual wage, this and future earnings could be included in your claim as special damages.

 Travel and Medical Costs – if these costs arose directly as a result of the negligence you’ve suffered, they could be included as special damages.

 Funeral Costs – if you lost a loved one as a direct result of negligence, you could claim for their funeral costs, as well as a bereavement award.

 If you had to pay out for something, or have lost money because of the negligence you’ve suffered, and you’d like to know whether this could be included, please don’t hesitate to call our team for further advice.

 When you’re suing a hospital for negligence, it’s important to be aware of how essential evidence is.
 You need evidence to sufficiently prove that negligence caused your injury.
 Evidence you could potentially use in hospital negligence claims includes:

 - Medical scans and medical reports of your injury